bhaaskara/Terraform/TF_Concepts.md

 # Terraform Intro

-# What is IAC?
+## What is IAC?
 Infrastructure as Code (_IaC_) is the managing and provisioning of infrastructure through code instead of through manual processes.

-# What is Terraform
+## What is Terraform
+The Terraform language is declarative, describing an intended goal rather than the steps to reach that goal.
+The ordering of blocks and the files they are organized into are generally not significant; Terraform only considers implicit and explicit relationships between resources when determining an order of operations.

 - Terraform is a open source IaC (Infrastructure as code) tool.
 - It uses a high level declarative style language called HashiCorp Configuration Language (HCL) for defining infrastructure in ‘simple for humans to read’ configuration files.
 - Its a CLI tool and doesn't have GUI
 - It supports Windows, Mac and Linux

-# Terraform vs Ansible
+## Terraform vs Ansible
 - Ansible, Puppet, Chef and Saltstack have of focus on automating the installation and configuration of the software.
 Keeping the machine in compliance.
 - Terraform can automate provisioning of the infrastructure itself.

-# Pros and Cons of Terraform
+## Pros and Cons of Terraform
 ## Pros
 - Automation of the infrastructure provisioning
 - Repeatability
 - Make your infra auditable.
     Auditability - Tracking changes or reverting changes

-# Types of code
+## Types of code
 ## Declarative
 - Will have config files in HCL (Hashicorp config language)